2nd Edition

 Structure

-The Class “Reportage: the telling of a Story“ consists of.
-Four classes online for two hours each, developed in a constant sharing of dialogues and thoughts, allowing participants to build their path according to individual inclinations.
+The Class “Reportage: the telling of a story“ consists of. four classes online of two hours each, and is developed in a constant sharing of dialogues and thoughts, allowing participants to develop their own path, according to individual inclinations.

-From Creating an Idea to Defining a Subject, from Planning to Realization through Functional Selection for Photographic Storytelling.
+From Creating an Idea to Defining a Subject, from Planning to Realization through Functional Selection for the purpose of Photographic Storytelling.

 In the FIRST LESSON (June 29), we lay the groundwork between Reportage and Storytelling, including through the example of published work.
-We work on developing the Idea with method exercises to train the ability and sensitivity to Storytelling, educating the gaze to the world around us.
+We work on the creation of the Idea and its development with method exercises in order to train the ability and sensitivity to Storytelling, educating our gaze at the world around us.

-The SECOND (July 7) and THIRD LESSONS (July 14) continue with what was learned in the previous meetings, expanding on the concepts acquired with additional exercises and contexts.
+The SECOND (July 7) and THIRD LESSON (July 14) continue with what has been learned in the previous meetings, expanding on the notions acquired with additional exercises and contexts.
 Each participant is called upon in the context of the “discussion” and, by their characteristics, is assigned a personal photographic storytelling project to be presented and discussed in the FOURTH LESSON (July 21).

 Requirements and Calendar